Ride Your Bicycle Instead

-In the United States alone, there are more than 100 million passenger cars on the roads today.
+In the United States alone, there are more than 230 million cars, vans, SUVs, and pickups on the roads today.
 Many of these are driven by a single individual for personal transportation, which is an extremely inefficient and expensive way to travel that uses up an inordinate amount of the world's oil supplies.
 Meanwhile, a four-mile trip by car adds 15 pounds of pollutants to the air we all breathe; by making that a bike ride instead, you help keep the air clean.

 With so many cars and people on the road, many cities of all sizes are also suffering from worsening traffic congestion, which can cost communities billions of dollars per year.
 Not only that, but in many areas, traffic and parking problems mean that bicyclists often arrive at their destinations sooner than those in cars!

 Cars are more dangerous than bikes, especially when you take wildlife into account.
-People in cars account for close to half of all transportation fatalities, compared with people on bicycles, who represent less than 2 percent.
+People in cars account for more than one-third of all transportation fatalities, compared with people on bicycles, who represent less than 2 percent.
 (There are, of course, fewer bicyclists to begin with, but then again, the small number of bike-related fatalities is positively tiny compared with the hundreds of thousands of people killed each year by heart attacks and strokes, which can often be attributed at least in part to a lack of exercise.)
-Meanwhile, millions of animals are killed by cars each year as a result of direct collisions.
+Meanwhile, it's been estimated that one million animals are killed by cars every day in the United States.
 Others are harmed indirectly by cars' pollution of toxic chemicals and heavy metals.
 Bicycles are responsible for none of that.

 There are efforts springing up to protect wildlife, such as the Federal Highway Administration's "Critter Crossings" program.
-And many communities are beginning to implement measures designed to encourage people to leave their cars at home, such as offering incentives for using carpooling and public transportation, building urban bike lanes and bike paths, and participating in events such as National Bike-to-Work Day.
+And many communities are beginning to implement measures designed to encourage people to leave their cars at home, such as offering incentives for using carpooling and public transportation, building urban bike lanes and bike paths, and participating in events such as National Bike Month.